The views from Santa Maria Madalena, Madeira. Photosbypatrik/Shutterstock

-In particular, Madeira has much to offer the independent and intrepid traveler.
-Hiking, swimming, diving and surfing are not only accessible but exist at a variety of skill levels.
+In particular, Madeira has much to offer independent and intrepid travelers.
+Active types will enjoy chances to swim, dive, surf and hike, with options that are both accessible and available for all levels of fitness and expertise.
 And a unique and delicious food and drink scene awaits you between pursuits.

 When should I go to Madeira?

 January sees the most rainfall, while the waters surrounding the island are at their warmest in September.
 If you're seeking peace and quiet, you may want to avoid the crush of tourists in August.
-Otherwise, Madeira is a great vacation option virtually year-round.
+Otherwise, Madeira is a great vacation option virtually any time of the year.

 Is it easy to get to and around Madeira?

-Madeira is linked to the world via Cristiano Ronaldo International Airport (yes, he’s a native of the island), a destination for international flights, including direct flights from New York City.
+Madeira is linked to the world via Cristiano Ronaldo International Airport (yes, he’s a native of the island), a destination for flights from Europe and as well as from New York.

 However, getting around the island is a bit more complicated.
-There is an extensive public bus transport system, but if you want to hit the more remote corners for hiking routes or beaches, you’ll almost certainly need a car.
-Several car hire companies have offices at the airport, although rates aren’t cheap.
+There is an extensive public bus transport system (Horários do Funchal serves the capital and its suburbs, while SIGA serves the entire island) – but if you want to hit the more remote corners for hiking routes or beaches, you’ll almost certainly need a car.
+Several car-rental companies have offices at the airport, but be warned that rates aren’t cheap.

 Driving in Madeira has its challenges.
 The island is incredibly hilly, and its roads can be intimidatingly steep and winding.
-If you don’t feel confident driving in these circumstances, be sure to rent an automatic (more expensive than the standard European manual, but worth it in this case).
+If you don’t feel confident driving in these circumstances, be sure to rent a car with an automatic transmission – you’ll pay a premium versus a manual mode, but one worth it in this case.

-Because Madeira’s highlights are found at disparate points across the island, a stay of at least four days is necessary.
-Consider a night in Funchal to get oriented, and supplement this with stays in one or two more destinations elsewhere on the island – dedicate a day to active pursuits and, ideally, the following day to recover on the beach.
-Tack on at least another two nights if you plan to hit Porto Santo, the other inhabited island that forms part of the Madeiran Archipelago.
+Because Madeira’s highlights are found at all over the island, you shouldn’t plan a stay of under four days.
+Consider a night in Funchal to get oriented, then supplement this with stops in one or two more destinations elsewhere on the island.
+Dedicate a day to active pursuits, followed ideally by a day to recover on the beach.
+Tack on at least another two nights if you plan to hit Porto Santo, the other inhabited island that forms part of the Madeiran archipelago.

 Top things to do in Madeira